Charlotte, Destinations, North Carolina, Travel, USA

 FINAL THOUGHTS ON VISITING CHARLOTTE

 Less than six months after publishing this post, Michael and I upped and moved from Florida to Charlotte – so I guess you could say the city really left a great impression!
-I’m honored to be a Charlottean now, and to have the chance to share more of what makes this city so great.
+I’m honored to be a Charlottean now, and thrilled to have the chance to dive in deeper to share more of what makes this city so great.

 Planning a trip to the Queen City?
-You may also enjoy these other Charlotte posts:
+You may also enjoy these other Charlotte area posts:

 Pin this post!